-The University’s annual research-spending portfolio of more than $76 million is growing each year in line with our goal to become the first national research university with a 21st century student demographic.
+The University’s annual research-spending portfolio of nearly $80 million is growing each year in line with our goal to become the first national research university with a 21st century student demographic.
 Research opportunities abound for students, beginning at the undergraduate level through the Campus Office of Undergraduate Research Initiatives (COURI).
-COURI’s goal is to prepare students to compete effectively for admission to the best graduate and professional programs in the world and join a 21st century workforce that is globally engaged.
+COURI’s goal is to prepare students to effectively compete for admission to the best graduate and professional programs in the world and join a 21st century workforce that is globally engaged.

-Our centers and laboratories focus on a broad array of research, including drug development, Hispanic health disparities, tissue engineering, nanotechnology, space exploration, environmental studies, earthquake science, prosthetic limb development and much more.
+Our centers and laboratories focus on a broad array of research, including drug development, Hispanic health disparities, tissue engineering, nanotechnology, space exploration, environmental studies, earthquake science and prosthetic limb development.

 Experience the deafening roar of a sold-out Sun Bowl Stadium or Don Haskins Center, and you’ll quickly understand why die-hard UTEP fans call themselves Miner Maniacs.

-There has been much to cheer about in UTEP athletics history.
-The football team has played in 13 bowl games, and the men’s basketball squad has participated in 17 NCAA Tournaments and reached the postseason seven times in the last nine years.
-The women’s basketball team has won two Conference USA titles in the last five years and set a school record with 29 victories during the 2011-12 campaign.
-Overall, UTEP has won 25 NCAA titles, including 21 in cross country and track & field.
+There has been much to cheer about in UTEP Athletics’ history.
+The football team has played in 13 bowl games, and the men’s basketball squad has participated in 17 NCAA Tournaments and reached the postseason seven times in the past 10 years.
+The women’s basketball team has won two Conference USA titles in the last six years and set a school record with 29 victories during the 2011-12 season.
+Overall UTEP has won 25 NCAA titles, including 21 in cross country and track and field.

 The UTEP Miners have a great future, built on the University’s legends of the past.
-UTEP is home to the famed Texas Western College team that made history when it started all African-American players during the 1966 NCAA basketball championship with the nation’s first all-black starting lineup under Hall of Fame coach Don Haskins.
+UTEP is home to the famed Texas Western College team that made history when it started all African-American players during the 1966 NCAA basketball championship game under Hall of Fame coach Don Haskins.
 The story was told in the 2006 motion picture Glory Road.

 Visitor parking pay lots are available at the Mike Loya Academic Services Building at the corner of Schuster Avenue and Hawthorne Street, and at the Sun Bowl Parking Garage near the corner of Sun Bowl Drive and University Avenue.
 These self-service visitor lots accept credit cards and cash.

 Some metered parking spaces are available on campus and are intended for short-term visitors.
 New meters have been installed on Wiggins Road in front of Benedict Hall and in front of the Centennial Museum.
 Also, four meters have been installed on University Avenue just east of the Information Kiosk near Sun Bowl Drive.
 There is a one-hour time limit for parking in metered spaces.
 All who park in metered spaces are required to pay the meter fee — no exceptions.

-need assistance or information, stop by the traffic control stations on University Avenue off North Mesa Street or Sun Bowl Drive, call UTEP Parking and Transportation Services at 915-747-5724 or visit parking.utep.edu.
+If you need assistance or information, stop by the traffic control stations on University Avenue off North Mesa Street or Sun Bowl Drive, call UTEP Parking and Transportation Services at 915-747-5724 or visit parking.utep.edu.

 The University of Texas at El Paso has been transforming the lives of young people in the Paso del Norte region for nearly a century.
-From the first 27 students to the 100,000th graduate and beyond, the University has opened its doors to all who have the motivation to succeed and the willingness to work hard to improve their lives and achieve their dreams.
+From the first 27 students to the 100,000th graduate and beyond, the University has opened its doors to all who have the motivation to succeed and the willingness to work hard to achieve their dreams.

 UTEP will celebrate its first 100 years in 2014.
-Throughout the year, the University community will commemorate past accomplishments, showcase its present strengths, and look forward to the future.
-The celebration will involve students, alumni, faculty, staff, and friends in programs and activities that foster pride and recognition of UTEP’s role as a higher education leader in the 21st century.
+Throughout the year, the University community will commemorate past accomplishments, showcase present strengths and look forward to the future.
+The celebration will involve students, alumni, faculty, staff and friends in programs and activities that foster pride and recognition of UTEP’s role as a higher education leader in the 21st century.

 A new Centennial Welcome Center showcases exhibits detailing UTEP’s history and impact and serves as the starting point for new guided and selfdirected campus tours.
 Several “Centennial Surprises” are in store as well.
-Join the celebration and stay alert! www.utep100years.com
+Join the celebration and stay alert! utep100years.com

 For more information about the projects,